RootInj3c/OSCP-PwK/BufferOverflow/README.md

 print "\nDone!."
 ```

-*NOTE:* The return address is written the wrong way around in little endian format.
+*NOTE:* The return address is written in little endian format.

 ## Shellcode